Citizenship & Nationality

 Arbitrary Deprivation of Nationality

-- In I/A Court H.R., Case of the Yean and Bosico Children v.
-The Dominican Republic, Judgment of September 8, 2005, Series C No. 130, the Inter-American Court of Human Rights held that the Dominican Republic violated multiple articles of the American Convention on Human Rights when it refused to issue birth certificates to Yean and Bosico, children born in the Dominican Republic to parents of Haitian descent.
-The Inter-American Court held that the Dominican Republic’s interpretation of “in transit” in its migration and citizenship laws excluded ethnic Haitians born in the Dominican Republic from acquiring citizenship and that its treatment of ethnic Haitians in the Dominican Republic was arbitrary and discriminatory.
-The Inter-American Court also found a violation of Yean and Bosico’s right to an education, since the girls were unable to attend school as a result of not being issued birth certificates.
+- In 2005, the Inter-American Court of Human Rights held that the Dominican Republic violated multiple articles of the American Convention on Human Rightswhen it refused to issue birth certificates to children born in the Dominican Republic to parents of Haitian descent.
+See I/A Court H.R., Girls Yean and Bosico v.
+Dominican Republic.
+Preliminary Objections, Merits, Reparations and Costs.
+Judgment of September 8, 2005, Series C No. 130, para.
+260. The Inter-American Court held that the Dominican Republic’s interpretation of “in transit” in its migration and citizenship laws excluded ethnic Haitians born in the Dominican Republic from acquiring citizenship and that its treatment of ethnic Haitians in the Dominican Republic was arbitrary and discriminatory.
+See id. at para.
+174. The Inter-American Court also found a violation of the children’s right to education, since the girls were unable to attend school as a result of not being issued birth certificates.
+See id. at paras.
+185–87.

-- In ACommHPR, John K. Modise v.
-Botswana, Communication No. 97/93, 28th Ordinary Session, November 2000, the African Commission on Human and Peoples’ Rights held that Modise was a citizen of Botswana by birth, as he had been born in South Africa to a father who was a British Protected Person and therefore considered a citizen of Botswana following its independence.
-The Commission held Botswana had violated Modise’s rights under the African Charter on Human and Peoples’ Rights by not recognizing him as a citizen and by deporting him from Botswana, which resulted in him living in poverty.
-The Commission held that Modise’s living conditions while he was stateless amounted to a violation of his right to respect for dignity.
+- In John K. Modise v.
+Botswana, the African Commission on Human and Peoples’ Rights held that Modise was a citizen of Botswana by birth, as he had been born in South Africa to a father who was a British Protected Person and was therefore considered a citizen of Botswana following its independence.
+See ACommHPR, John K. Modise v.
+Botswana, Communication No. 97/93, Merits Decision, 28th Ordinary Session, 6 November 2000, para.
+97. The Commission held that Botswana had violated Modise’s rights under the African Charter on Human and Peoples’ Rights by not recognizing him as a citizen and by deporting him from Botswana, which resulted in his living in poverty.
+See id. at para.
+92. The Commission held that Modise’s living conditions while he was stateless amounted to a violation of his right to respect for dignity.
+See id.
 The Commission further noted that Botswana’s grant of registered citizenship to Modise was inadequate because registered citizens did not have the same rights as citizens by birth.
+See id. at paras.
+83, 96–97.

 Equal Access to Nationality